sherkinglee/RiboAnalyzer/README.md

     ./SRR5008136.bam    27,28,29    11,12,13    si-eIF5A-1
     ./SRR5008137.bam    27,28,29    11,12,13    si-eIF5A-2
     ```
     The first column is the position and name of your bam files, the second column is the lengths of reads with good periodicity separated by comma, the third column is the off-set separated by comma and the last column is the names of bam file.
-Also, you could also use the *Periodicity* in this package to do the same thing but without statistics like this:
+Also, you could also use the *Periodicity.py* in this package to do the same thing but without statistics like this:

     ```
     python Periodicity.py -i <transcript.bam> -o <output_prefix> -c <longest.transcripts.info.txt> -L 25 -R 35 {-S select_transcript.txt --id-type transcript-id}